jaalfaro/node-bcrypt-user/README.md

       callback {Function} should call back with:
         err {Object}     error object or null

+#### user.find(cb)
+* cb {Function} first parameter will be an error or null, second parameter will be true when user is found, otherwise false.

+Return a user from the database.

 #### user.exists(cb)
 * cb {Function} first parameter will be an error or null, second parameter contains a boolean about whether this user exists or not.

 Return whether or not the user already exists in the database.

-#### user.find(cb)
-* cb {Function} first parameter will be an error or null, second parameter contains a user or null if not found.

-Return a user from the database.

 #### user.verifyPassword(password, cb)
 * password {String} the password to verify